 While Librarians’ Councils are intended to operate as collegial committees, they should follow rules of order parallel to those of Senate or Faculty Council.

 Librarians’ Councils should meet at least once in each academic term.

-2. The position of Chief Librarian is analogous to the position of Dean of a Faculty or School, and is often referred to as University Librarian, Dean of Libraries, or Director of Libraries.
+2 The position of University Librarian is analogous to the position of Dean of a Faculty or School, and is often referred to as University Librarian, Dean of Libraries, or Director of Libraries.